AllyxPally/PortfolioProject1-yoga/README.md

 * The About Us Section

-In the about us section users will find information about some of the benefits of doing yoga.
+  - In the about us section users will find information about some of the benefits of doing yoga and why they should choose Mindful Yogas classes.

 ![Screenshot of about us section](/assets/images/Screenshot4.png)